Tuning Static Thresholds for Datapoints

 - Instance level.
 Thresholds adjusted at the instance level can be configured to apply to a single instance on a single resource, multiple instances on a single resource, or all instances on a single resource.

-Datapoint alert thresholds cascade down from the global level.
+Static datapoint thresholds cascade down from the global level.
 However, if alternate threshold configurations are encountered at deeper levels in the Resources tree, those deeper configurations will override those found at a higher level.
-For example, datapoint alert thresholds set at the instance level will override those set at the resource group level, and those set at the group level override those set at the global level.
+For example, thresholds set at the instance level will override those set at the resource group level, and those set at the group level override those set at the global level.

 Tuning at the Global Level